shokrof/jekyll-now/_posts/2017-12-11-cqf_assessment.md

 Figure 5: Accuracy Comparison: Bloom filter Vs CQF

- As Mentioned in the paper, Quotient filter is space efficient when the accuracy is below 1/64.
+CQF's false positive grows slowly and steadily until the filter is completely filled.
+FPR values dont differ too much between empty and full filters.
+On the other hand, Bloom filter has lower FPR when the filter is near empty and half filled.
+After Saturation, FPR grows exponentially.
+Kmers can be further inserted into saturated bloom filter at the expense of FPR.

 ##### [Code](https://github.com/shokrof/khmer/blob/DibMaster/testsCQF/testSketchesAccuracy.py) Usage